m3rcury02/React_Ecom/README.md

 ## Tech Stack
 For this project, I tried my best to stick with a vanilla implementation.
 I used React.JS for the frontend framework,
-For CSS I used TailwindCSS
+For CSS I used TailwindCSS,
+And Redux for state management

 ## Features